UlinProject/snapmaker-original/firmware/README.md

 - Then the LED turns off for about 2 seconds.
 - The LED starts blinking quickly.
 4. The flashing process is complete.

-## Don't forget to remove the flash drive
-The "klipper" firmware does not delete the "Update.Bin" file after flashing, so you can constantly reflash the device when you turn it on (even if you don't want to).
-It is better to either remove the flash drive or delete the "Update.Bin" file on it.
-In the Marlin firmware, this is done automatically.